RasmusRPaulsen/DTUImageAnalysis/exercises/ex6b-AdvancedPixelClassification/readme.md

 ## Exercise 3
 For each binary training ROI find the corresponding training examples in ImgT1 and ImgT2.
 Later these will be extracted for LDA training.

-*Tips*: If you are a MATLAB-like programming lover, you may use the `np.argwhere()` function appropiately to return the index to voxels in the image full filling e.g. intensity values >0 hence belong to a given class.
+*Tips*: If you are a MATLAB-like programming lover, you may use the `np.argwhere()` function appropriately to return the index to voxels in the image full filling e.g. intensity values >0 hence belong to a given class.
 Name the index variables qC1 and qC2, respectively.

 **Q4**: What is the difference between the 1D histogram of the training examples and the 1D histogram of the whole image?
 Is the difference expected?